- November 24, 2021

 Stripping black hair colour needs an extra-strength dye-removal kit as black is the most difficult dye to remove without damaging your hair.
 A clarifying shampoo should be the first step as this can really help to remove a lot of the dye build-up.
 The more colour you can remove here means less drastic measures will need to be taken later on.

 Washing several times with a clarifying shampoo followed by the application of a quality deep conditioner will relieve any dryness.
-The hair dye remover will need to be mixed to start the chemical reaction needed to break down the permanent hair dye modules.
+The hair dye remover will need to be mixed to start the chemical reaction needed to break down the permanent or semi-permanent hair dye modules.
 You can then apply it by brush or hand.

 Typically the dye remover needs to sit for around 25 minutes before rinsing out.
 Then you’ll need to shampoo your hair at least twice to get rid of any residue, and use your deep conditioner again or conditioning treatment.